unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 ----------
 - [Matthew Butt](https://twitter.com/bnathyuw) for his fantastic facilitation of the event
 - [Johan Martinsson](https://twitter.com/johan_alps) for explaining his Accelerated Learning session at the dinner
-- [Riccardo Novaglia](https://twitter.com/RNovaglia) for being superkind and giving me a lift to London
+- [Riccardo Novaglia](https://twitter.com/RNovaglia) for being superkind and offering me a lift to London
 - all the participants for the sessions, conversations and lots of fun